Toni-Zoaretz/AS-Project-Minecraft-Game/README.md

 ▶Pickaxe - for mining rocks.<br>
 ▶Shovel - for digging dirt and grass.<br>
 ▶you can also take back what you collect from the trash box and push it back in the word whenever you want.<br>
+▶When pressing the sun in became night mood <br>

 ### Screenshots